erikthekillian/multiPLOT/README.md

 ### 6. Create Grid

      a.
 Line
      b.
-Create a line grid, then move the lines around to accurately cover each plot
+Create a line grid, then move the lines to accurately cover each plot
+         i.
+To edit the line grid, select the pencil "edit" icon when the line grid is selected.
+Then click on the edit vertices tool to move edges and lines.

 ### 7. Polygonize
      a.
-Don't include field from the grid
-     b.
 Turns grid from lines into polygons.
 From here move vertices as required.
+     b.
+Editing is done similarly to line grid.
+If any polygons need to be removed, select and delete these.

 ***